esraa-emary/Glass-Beach/README.md

 # Glass Beach
-### This project represent a Glass Beach page with HTML,CSS and JAVA SCRIPT.
+### This project represent a Glass Beach website with HTML,CSS and JAVA SCRIPT.